Jax Taylor Shares Tragic News Of His Father’s Death

 — Jax Taylor (@mrjaxtaylor) December 29, 2017

-Jax also changed his banner on his Twitter page to a photo of him alongside his father at a hockey game.
+Jax also changed his banner on his Twitter page to a photo of he and his father at a hockey game.
 Hockey is an extremely important part of Jax’s life, and something he shared a passion for with his dad.

 Fans are pouring in their condolences to the SUR bad boy, and have liked the tweet over 1,100 times.
 Brittany’s mother, Sherri Cartwright, commented on the tweet and shared her prayers and added, “love you guys.”
-SUR manager, and long-time friend of Jax, Peter Madrigal, also offered his condolences to his buddy within a few minutes of the post.
+Peter Madrigal, the SUR manager and long-time friend of Jax, also offered his condolences to his buddy within a few minutes of the post.

-Scheana Shay re-tweeted Brittany’s tweet, while there hasn’t been a response from Vanderpump Rules co-stars Tom Sandoval, Tom Schwartz, Katie Maloney-Schwartz, Stassi Schroeder, James Kennedy, Lala Kent, Ariana Madix or Lisa Vanderpump quite yet.
+Scheana Shay re-tweeted Brittany’s tweet, while there hasn’t been a response from Vanderpump Rules co-stars Tom Sandoval, Tom Schwartz, Katie Maloney-Schwartz, Stassi Schroeder, James Kennedy, Lala Kent, Ariana Madix, or Lisa Vanderpump quite yet.